Related Links

 Course information found here includes all permanent offerings and is updated regularly whenever Academic Senate approves changes.
 For historical information, see the Course Catalogs.
 For actual course availability in any given term, use Course Search in the Portal.

-This course introduces students to concepts for navigating the multiplicity of experiences and knowledges at the intersections of identity categories (gender, race, sexuality, class, dis/ability, non/religiosity, nation, etc.) and structures of power.
-Our objects of analysis include both “the everyday”—located in our home communities, on our campus, in our virtual and mediated lives—and foundational texts and theories drawn primarily from women of color, queer, trans, and indigenous feminisms, and postcolonial thinkers.
-The course also engages with conceptions and practices of building communities across differences in identity and experience, using Beloit College as a lab of learning—its mission, location, histories, and asymmetries of belonging—as a way to help students develop the intellectual habits, reflective capacities, and collaborative communication skills required for equity-based interventions into their current and future social worlds.
-(3B) Offered each semester.
-Prerequisite: first-year or sophomore standing, juniors and seniors may register with instructor permission.
+This course introduces students to toolkits for encountering and actively practicing empathizing with different experiences and forms of knowledge.
+Students explore the intersections of identity categories (gender, race, sexuality, class, dis/ability, non/religiosity, nation, etc.) with structures of power, foregrounding the perspectives of those who have been marginalized by dominant groups over space and time, with a focus on the United States.
+The course foregrounds practices for building communities across differences in identity and experience, using Beloit College as a lab of learning in order to help students develop the intellectual habits, reflective capacities, and collaborative communication skills required for equity-based interventions in their current and future social worlds.
+(3B) Offered each fall.
+Prerequisite: first-year or sophomore standing; juniors and seniors may register with instructor permission.

 This introductory-level course engages students in the development of intersectional and critical thinking about identity–a core that anchors the Critical Identity Studies curriculum.
 Courses crosslisted as Critical Identity Studies 140 represent a diverse array of academic disciplines and show how interdisciplinary, intersectional, and social-justice approaches are embedded in a student’s education across the curriculum.
 May be repeated for credit if topic is different.
 The 3B- and 5T-domained versions of this topics course are, respectively, Critical Identity Studies 141 and 142.